An education provider can request an internal review of an ANMAC decision to refuse or revoke program accreditation, if they believe:

 - respond to a written request for internal review of an accreditation decision within five business days

-- ensure Review Committee members are independent of the education provider, have formally agreed to comply with the ANMAC Conflict of interest policy, signed an ANMAC confidentiality agreement and must not have had any prior involvement in the accreditation decision
+- ensure the IRC members are independent of the education provider, have formally agreed to comply with the ANMAC Conflict of interest policy, signed an ANMAC confidentiality agreement and must not have had any prior involvement in the accreditation decision

 - ensure the internal review process is conducted as stated in the ANMAC Internal review policy